-Our tough tests have also uncovered fitness trackers that are inaccurate.
-For instance, some trackers will clock up steps even when you're just moving your arms.
-So while you may think you're hitting your step targets and improving your fitness, you're not.
-We've also found trackers that overstate how many calories you've burned, which could inadvertently lead to you overeating.
+Our lab testing has uncovered plenty of fitness trackers that are inaccurate, including ones that will clock up steps even when you're just moving your arms – so, you may think you're hitting your step target when you're not.
+We've also seen models that give wildly inaccurate heart rate readings.

-- Our reviews cover models from all the main brands, including Fitbit, Garmin, Jawbone and Misfit.
+- Our reviews cover models from all the main activity tracker brands, including Fitbit, Garmin, Honor, Huawei, Polar, Samsung, Withings and Xiaomi.

-- We focus on what’s important - our testers assess every tracker for accuracy, comfort, ease of use and the features on offer.
+- We focus on what’s important: our testers assess every watch and tracker for accuracy, comfort and ease of use.

-- Our experts cut through the jargon and hype of new technology to unearth the genuinely useful features of every fitness tracker.
-They’ll put sensors and apps to the test to make sure every feature works as advertised.
+- Our experts cut through the jargon and hype of new technology to unearth the genuinely useful features of every fitness and activity tracker.
+They’ll put sensors and apps to the test to make sure the core features work as advertised.

-- Comfort: A tracker could be super-accurate, but if it rubs your skin, digs into your arm or is just plain heavy and ugly, you’re not going to wear it.
+- Comfort: a fitness tracker could be super-accurate but, if it rubs your skin, digs into your arm or is just plain heavy and ugly, you’re not going to wear it.
 We get a range of users to assess each device for comfort.